-Below, we're giving you the 101 on diamond shapes, outlining everything you need to know about each.
+Below, we're giving you the 101 on diamond shapes and outlining everything you need to know about each.
 For starters, everything outside of a round brilliant is called a fancy shape diamond.
 Fancy shape diamonds only get a polish and symmetry GIA grade as opposed to the round brilliant which gets an official cut grade of cut, polish and symmetry.
-Every stone on this list has a brilliant cut except for the emerald and the asscher which are step cuts.
+Every stone on this list has a brilliant cut except for the emerald and the Asscher which are step cuts.
 Brilliant cut diamonds will catch your eye from across the room while step cuts are understated and do not sparkle, though they are beautiful up close.
-Here's everything you need to know about each diamond shape.